huiguo7/SparkVar/README.md

 3. Launch emr cluster (emr-launch.py) to run SparkVar jobs.
    Run "emr-launch.py -h" for a number of input options.
 Make sure to include "/" at the end of each specified s3 object path.
 An example comamnd is included in the "example" folder.

+### VPC subnet
+The dependence tools of SparkVar (bowtie2, samtools, bcftools, htslib) are installed in the bootstrap step when creating EMR cluster.
+It requires [internet access for instances in a VPC subnet](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Internet_Gateway.html#Add_IGW_Attach_Gateway).

 ### Avro schema:
 {